-Te Rōpu Raranga o Manaia are a group of weavers who enjoy getting together to weave, learn from each other and to support whānau.
-We especially appreciate the support we get from the Wellington Tenths Trust and the Palmerston North Māori Reserve Trust who provide us with a stunning venue at Hīkoikoi and kaumātua support.
+Te Rōpū Raranga o Manaia are a group of weavers who enjoy getting together to weave, learn from each other and to support whānau.
+We especially appreciate the support we receive from Wellington Tenths Trust and the Palmerston North Māori Reserve Trust who provide us with a stunning venue at Hīkoikoi as well as kaumātua support.

 Our Vision is to promote cultural and social wellbeing of the Taranaki whānui through the traditional and contemporary practice of Raranga Toi Māori.

-We meet at the Hīkoikoi, Executive Office, 24d Marine Parade, Petone on most Thursday nights 6pm to 9pm and have weekend noho through the year and advise our roopu members of the dates and closed Facebook page.
+We meet at Hīkoikoi, Whare Manaia, 24d Marine Parade, Petone on most Thursday nights from 6pm to 9pm.
+We also hold weekend noho throughout the year and advise our rōpū members of these dates via our closed Facebook page.

-- Support iwi with raranga objects as required
+- Support iwi with raranga taonga as required

 - Promote iwi mana whenua history and tikanga